SriKrishna134/Gatherverse/README.md

  1. Clone the repository:
  2. Install dependencies: `npm install`
  3. Start the development server: `npm run dev`
- 4. Open your browser and visit http://localhost:3000
+ 4. Open your browser and visit http://localhost:3000 or ctrl+click